Of all the storms that struck New England over the centuries, only one was named after its victim: The Portland Gale of Nov. 26, 1898.

 At 7 pm the Portland cast off, before the sudden violent outburst of wind and snow.
-A number of other vessels, scurrying toward safe harbors along the coast, later reported seeing the steamship.
+A number of other vessels, scurrying toward safe harbors, later reported seeing the steamship.

 The Portland saluted the Kennebec and then the Mount Desert as she steamed out of Boston Harbor.

 Several schooners caught sight of the Portland near Thacher’s Island off Gloucester.
 By then, the fierce storm had begun.
 At 11:45 pm, the schooner Edgar Randall nearly collided with a badly damaged steamship running without lights.

 During a lull in the storm Sunday morning, the schooner Ruth M. Martin spotted the Portland off Highland Light in North Truro.

 Blanchard may have headed into the storm toward open water.
 Over the years, fishermen recovered wreckage from her path.
 At some point on Sunday morning, the hull of the Portland opened up to the sea.